 SunPower is a super popular U.S.-based solar panel manufacturer.
 Unfortunately, most of their Maxeon cell technology is made in Malaysia and the Philippines, and their panels are assembled in Mexico and France.

 SolarWorld is another major name in the solar industry.
-They make a lot of panels in the United States but are headquartered in Germany and run a lot of their operations out of there, so we didn’t feel appropriate including them.
+They make a lot of panels in the United States but are headquartered in Germany and run a lot of their operations out of there, so we didn’t feel it appropriate to include them.

 Along with these popular brands, here are some of the other companies we considered that didn’t make the cut due to product quality or foreign manufacturing: